reilc/connect4-protocol/README.md

 Once in a session, a client may either:

-* **Create a private room** using `CREA`, receiving a room code to share with another player.
+* **Create a private room** using `RCREATE`, receiving a `ROOM` message with a 6-letter code to share with another player.
-* **Join a private room** using `JOIN` with a known room code.
+* **Join a private room** using `RJOIN <room-code>`.
-* **Enter the random queue** using `QJOIN`, which pairs the client with the next available player.
+* **Enter the random queue** using `QJOIN`, which pairs the client with the next available player on a first-come, first-served basis.

-When two players are paired, the Matchmaking Server notifies both clients of the Game Server address and match ID, then hands the connection off.
-Clients connect to the Game Server independently using a `GCON` message.
+When two players are paired, the Matchmaking Server sends both a `MATCH` message containing the Game Server address and match ID.
+Clients then connect directly to the Game Server using `GCON`.

 ---

 ### **Getting into a Game**

 1. Client sends `HELO` to Matchmaking Server → Server responds with `SESS`.
-2. Client sends `CREA` or `QJOIN` → Server pairs players.
+2. Client sends `QJOIN`, `RCREATE`, or `RJOIN <code>` → Server pairs players.
 3. Server sends `MATCH` (with Game Server address and match ID) to both clients.
 4. Both clients send `GCON` to the Game Server to begin the match.
-5. Game Server sends `STRT` to both clients indicating who moves first.
+5. Game Server validates that both `GCON` messages carry the same match ID, then sends `STRT` to both clients.

 ---

 ### **Making a Move**

+1. The Game Server sends `BOARD <board-string>` to both clients, then `YOUR_TURN <timeout>` to the active player and `WAIT_TURN` to the other.
-1. The active player's client sends `MOVE` with the column number (1–7) to the Game Server.
+2. The active player's client sends the column number (1–7) to the Game Server.
-2. The Game Server validates the move.
+3. The Game Server validates the move.
-3. If valid: the server updates the board and sends a `BORD` message to both clients reflecting the new state, followed by a `YRMV` message indicating the next player's turn.
+4. If valid: the board is updated, move count is incremented, and the loop continues from step 1.
-4. If invalid: the server sends an `INVL` message to the offending client; the board state is unchanged.
+5. If invalid: the server sends `INVL <reason>` to the active player; the board state is unchanged and the player is prompted again.

 ---

 ### **Winning and Recording Results**

-1. After a successful move, the Game Server checks for a winning condition.
+1. After each valid move, the Game Server checks for a win or draw condition.
-2. If four-in-a-row is detected, the server sends a `TERM` message to both clients declaring the winner.
+2. If the game is over, the server sends a final `BOARD` update followed by `OVER WIN <client-id>` or `OVER DRAW` to both clients.
-3. The Game Server sends a `SAVE` message to the Statistics Server with the match result.
+3. The Game Server sends a `RESULT` message to the Statistics Server with the match ID, player IDs, winner, outcome, move counts, and duration.
-4. The Statistics Server responds with `ACKD` once the result is recorded.
+4. The Statistics Server responds with `RESULT_OK` and saves the result.
-5. Both clients are sent a `LBYE` message directing them back to the lobby.
+5. The client displays post-game stats retrieved from the Statistics Server, then automatically returns to the lobby.

 ---

 ### **Turn Timeout**

 The Game Server runs a **45-second server-side turn timer** beginning the moment a player's turn starts.
-If the timer expires before a move is received, the server treats the idle player as having forfeited.
-The waiting player is awarded the win, a `TERM` message is sent to both clients, and the result is recorded with the Statistics Server.
+The timeout value is included in the `YOUR_TURN` message so the client can display a countdown.
+If the timer expires before a move is received:

+1. The idle player receives `OVER FORFEIT timeout`.
+2. The waiting player receives `OVER WIN <client-id> forfeit`.
+3. The result is recorded with the Statistics Server with outcome `FORFEIT`.

 ---

 ### **Crash and Disconnection Handling**

-If a client disconnects unexpectedly mid-game (detected via lost TCP connection or missed heartbeat), the Game Server:
+If a client disconnects unexpectedly mid-game (detected via an empty read on the socket), the Game Server:

-1. Declares the remaining connected player the winner by default.
+1. Broadcasts `ERR opponent-disconnected` to the remaining client.
-2. Sends a `TERM` message to the remaining client noting the opponent's disconnection.
-3. Logs the result (including the disconnect) to the Statistics Server.
+2. Ends the game without recording a result — disconnects are treated as abandoned games.

 ---

 ## **Message Reference**

-Messages consist of a 4-letter ASCII command phrase followed by optional parameters, terminated by CRLF (`\r\n`).
-Fields are delimited by whitespace (space or tab); multiple whitespace characters are treated as a single delimiter.
-All command headers are case-insensitive; uppercase is recommended for consistency.
+Messages consist of a command verb followed by optional parameters, terminated by CRLF (`\r\n`).
+Fields are delimited by single spaces.
+All command verbs are uppercase.

 ---